Alchemication/third-eye/README.md

 - frontend.py - this is the front end, where we can see the live feed and data visualisations

 Other supporting modules:

 - config.py - app configuration
 - database.py - database connection (currently SQLite seems to be sufficient)
 - detections.py - provide trending datasets about historical detections (and some detections related functions)
 - models.py - SQL Alchemy models and DB creation
 - object_tracker.py - object tracking
 - security.py - check if alerts need to be triggered based on defined criteria and configuration, and send SMS and email alerts

-Standalone scripts:
-- rand_data_generator.py - generate some synthetic data in dev, which will populate plots
-- rec_video.py - record video clip from the video stream
-- rpi_stats.py - record Raspberry PI temperature and voltage stats (useful when overclocking)
-- device_finder.py - find devices currently connected to the local network
+- mailer.py - sending emails via gmail

 ML models:
 - models/ contains labels and ssd_mobilenet model for object detection inference